FutureWorkshops/FWTClock/README.md

 ##Features

-FWTClock, when ticking, has its own queue and doesn't lock the main loop.
+FWTClock ticks on its own queue and will not lock the main loop.
 You can choose between different oscillator mode (animations): *mechanical, quartz and quartz with a small backward jump*.
-FWTClock, the controller, exposes an FWTClockView, the view.
-The controller is in charge to calculate the right rotation tranforms for each single hand and to apply those with or without animation.
+FWTClock is the controller and it exposes an FWTClockView, the view.
+The controller has the responsibility to calculate the right rotation tranforms for each single hand and to apply those with or without animation.
+FWTClockView can be configured by accessing its public properties or by implementing the protocol.

 This project is not yet ARC-ready.